Skip to main content

 The numbers on the scale may not be the primary concern, or perhaps they have not changed much at all.
 The deeper frustration comes from symptoms that persist ∞ irregular cycles, metabolic signals that feel out of sync, and a sense of battling your own biology.

 This experience is valid, and the answer to why this disconnect exists lies within the intricate, molecular conversations happening inside your cells.
 The true power of exercise, particularly for female hormonal health, is revealed when we look beyond weight and into the realm of cellular signaling.
-It is here, in the microscopic environment of the ovary, that specific, targeted can exert a profound and positive influence, beginning a process of recalibration from the inside out.
+It is here, in the microscopic environment of the ovary, that specific, targeted physical activity can exert a profound and positive influence, beginning a process of recalibration from the inside out.

-To understand this process, we must first introduce two critical molecules in the body’s metabolic orchestra ∞ (MI) and (DCI).
+To understand this process, we must first introduce two critical molecules in the body’s metabolic orchestra ∞ myo-inositol (MI) and D-chiro-inositol (DCI).
 These are vitamin-like compounds, types of inositols, that act as secondary messengers within our cells.
 Think of them as highly specialized assistants for our hormones.

 Within the delicate ecosystem of the ovary, MI has a particularly vital role.
 It is the primary facilitator for Follicle-Stimulating Hormone (FSH), the hormone that signals your ovarian follicles to grow and mature an egg each month.
 For FSH to deliver its message effectively, it needs MI to be present in high concentrations inside the follicular fluid.